Mount Sinai Health Tip: Tennis Wrist Injuries & Support

 Fortunately, most amateur players can recovery more quickly from everyday wrist problems, according to Michael Hausman, MD, Chief of Hand and Upper Extremity Surgery for the Mount Sinai Health System, who has literally written the book on wrist injuries for young tennis players.
 Mount Sinai Health System is the official medical services provider of the United States Tennis Association (USTA) Eastern Section and the US Open.

-Why are we seeing more wrist injuries these days?
+Why are we seeing more wrist injuries these days in tennis?

 Dr. Hausman: The biggest reason why this is very common now is that players are hitting the ball with lots of topspin.
 That involves rotating your forearm violently as you come over the ball.
 You are not only rotating your forearm, but you are also turning your wrist so that your thumb begins by pointing to the right (for a right-hander) and ends up pointing to the left.
 Your wrist can get quite a workout, which puts pressure on the tendon.
 It’s the same for both forehand and backhand.
 But wrist troubles are not a necessary part of the game.
 For amateur players, wrist injuries are most often the result of overuse or poor technique.
 In some cases, I see wrist injuries from a fall.